thomas-rasmussen/git-tutorial/README.md

 [Link to tutorial](https://thomas-rasmussen.github.io/git-tutorial/)

 TODO
+- Prerequisites listed in index.qmd.
+If the scope of the tutorial ends up covering how to use GitHub, update to include that you need to have setup a GitHub account.
 - Work on making a rough outline on all the topics that are to be covered.
 - Find more resources that are worth including int further-reading.qmd
 - Add information in git-for-windows.qmd on how to make comments with lines starting with "#".